yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Peixuan Yuan

 # Username (this should match the folder name)
 authors:
-- admin
+- peixuan

 # Is this the primary user of the site?
 superuser: true